abelperezd/Lighting-models-PBR-and-IBL/README.md

 To see the project in Visual Studio, run the file *visualstudio2015.sln* that we find inside the folder *visualstudio15*.

-The project has been done on the basis of a framework developed in C++ by [Javi Agenjo](https://github.com/jagenjo).
+The project has been done on the basis of a framework developed by [Javi Agenjo](https://github.com/jagenjo).